Lost Horizon (1937 film): Budget and casting

+Filming

+Filming took 100 days and nights.
 From the beginning, Capra ran into difficulties that resulted in serious cost overruns.
 Principal photography began on March 23, 1936, and by the time it was completed on July 17, the director had spent $1.6 million.
 Contributing to the added expenses was the filming of snow scenes and aircraft interiors at the Los Angeles Ice and Cold Storage Warehouse, where the low temperature affected the equipment and caused lengthy delays.
 The Streamline Moderne sets representing Shangri-La, designed by Stephen Goosson, had been constructed adjacent to Hollywood Way, a busy thoroughfare by day, which necessitated filming at night and heavily added to overtime expenses.
 Many exteriors were filmed on location in Palm Springs, Lucerne Valley, the Ojai Valley, the Mojave Desert, the Sierra Nevada Mountains, and in what is now Westlake Village, adding the cost of transporting cast, crew, and equipment to the swelling budget.

 Capra also used multiple cameras to cover every scene from several angles, and by the time shooting ended, he had used 1.1 million feet of film.
 For one scene lasting four minutes, he shot 6,000 feet, the equivalent of one hour of screen time.
 He spent six days filming Sam Jaffe performing the High Lama's monologues, then reshot the scenes twice, once with Walter Connolly, because it was felt Jaffe's makeup was unconvincing and he looked too young for the role.
 A total of 40 minutes of footage featuring the High Lama eventually was trimmed to the 12 that appeared in the final cut.
 Filming took one hundred days, 34 more than scheduled.
 The film's final cost, including prints and promotional advertising, was $2,626,620, and it did not make a profit until it was reissued in 1942.

 The first cut of the film was six hours long.
 The studio considered releasing it in two parts, but eventually decided the idea was impractical.
 Working with editors Gene Havlick and Gene Milford, Capra managed to trim the running time to 3½ hours for the first preview in Santa Barbara on November 22, 1936.
 Following a showing of the screwball comedy Theodora Goes Wild, the audience was not receptive to a drama of epic length.
 Many walked out, and those who remained laughed at sequences intended to be serious.
 The feedback was mostly negative, and Capra was so distraught, he fled to Lake Arrowhead and remained in seclusion there for several days.
 He later claimed he burned the first two reels of the film, an account disputed by Milford, who noted setting the nitrate film on fire would have created a devastating explosion.